Research award: Employment and Growth

 - Experience working/researching in a developing country; and

 - Strong verbal and written communication skills.

 It is highly desirable that the candidate is enrolled in (or has completed within the last three years) a master’s or doctoral program in either economics, international development, or policy studies with a focus on economics.

-Priority will be given to proposals outlining focused and feasible objectives, and clearly defined methodology.
+Priority will be given to proposals that fit the GrOW program’s objectives and that outline focused and feasible objectives and clearly defined methodology.
 Further, the proposal should demonstrate the relevance of the proposed research to local/national/regional policy debates in Asia or Africa.

-This position is located at IDRC’s head office in Ottawa.
+This position is located at IDRC’s head office in Ottawa, Canada.